 Victor Jones is the Director of Diversity, Equity, Inclusion, and Accessibility for the University Library at the University of Illinois Urbana-Champaign.
 Recognized for his work, Jones was awarded the EIU College of Education Rising Star Alumni Award, which is given out by the College of Education and Professional Studies at Eastern Illinois University.

 Those receiving the CEPS Rising Star Award must have graduated within ten years from Eastern Illinois University and using their degree from the College of Education or College of Health and Human Services, have excelled in their field or career.

-This past spring, our Library faculty, and academic professionals traveled across the country to present on a wide variety of topics.
-As always, we congratulate our researchers on their important contributions to the U of I and to Library and Information Science and other disciplines.
+This past fall, our Library faculty, and academic professionals presented on a wide variety of topics.
+As always, we congratulate our researchers on their important contributions to the University of Illinois, the Library and Information Science department and other disciplines.
 A selected bibliography of these presentations is provided below.